wtsia/Blog-Site/roverblog/content/posts/networks.md

 1. Physical Layer: This layer is responsible for the physical transmission of data between devices, including the electrical, mechanical, and physical specifications of the physical medium.

 2. Data Link Layer: This layer is responsible for the reliable transmission of data between devices on the same network, including error detection and correction, flow control, and access to the physical layer.
+Examples of protocols operating at this layer include Ethernet, Point-to-Point Protocol (PPP), and Wi-Fi.

 3. Network Layer: This layer is responsible for the logical addressing and routing of data between devices on different networks, including network addressing, packet forwarding, and congestion control.

-4. Transport Layer: This layer is responsible for the end-to-end transmission of data between devices, including error detection and correction, flow control, and reliability.
+4. Transport Layer: This layer is responsible for the end-to-end transmission of data between devices, including segmentation, flow control, error recovery, and reassembly.
+Prominent protocols operating at this layer include Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).

 5. Session Layer: This layer is responsible for establishing, managing, and terminating communication sessions between devices, including authentication, authorization, and accounting.